The Promise and Peril of a Coronavirus Vaccine

 We must seriously question the institutional reticence to herd immunity as pharmaceutical companies race to milk the cash cow of vaccinating the entire world’s population.
 Is profit motivating the medical-industrial complex beyond what sensible science would dictate?

-Keep in mind, medical science has been unable to develop a vaccine to any coronavirus, including the common cold.
+Keep in mind, medical science has been unable to develop a vaccine for any coronavirus, including the common cold.
 Esteemed lawyer and health advocate Robert Kennedy Jr. shares a concise history of the development of a coronavirus vaccine in a recent interview:

 The government has been trying for almost thirty years to develop a coronavirus vaccine, and it’s been unsuccessful.